EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-static-element.md

 # data-ajax-cart-static-element

 <p class="lead" markdown="1">
-The `data-ajax-cart-static-element` attribute lets you have an immutable container inside a [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) section.
-HTML of the immutable containers *won't* be replaced when the parent section gets updated.
+The `data-ajax-cart-static-element` attribute lets you have an immutable element inside a [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) container.
+HTML of the immutable elements **won't** be touched when the parent `data-ajax-cart-section` container gets re-rendered.
 </p>

-It is useful if you have third-party apps or JavaScript libraries that generates its own HTML and put it within a container in your Shopify Ajax cart.
-Thus, you don't want to lose this changes during another `data-ajax-cart-section` container HTML update.
+It is useful when you have third-party apps or JavaScript libraries that generate its own HTML and put it inside a [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) container.
+Thus, you don't want to lose this changes during a [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) container re-render.

 ## How it works

-Liquid Ajax Cart:
+While updating [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) containers Liquid Ajax Cart does the following:
-1. remembers all `data-ajax-cart-static-element` DOM nodes before updating the parent `data-ajax-cart-section` container;
+1. remembers all `data-ajax-cart-static-element` DOM nodes before updating the parent [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) container;
-2. updates the `data-ajax-cart-section` container HTML;
+2. updates the [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) container HTML;
 3. puts the remembered `data-ajax-cart-static-element` nodes to their places back.

-If there are attached event listeners to elements within a `data-ajax-cart-static-element` container — they will be kept as well, as Liquid Ajax Cart remembers `data-ajax-cart-static-element` containers as a DOM node object.
+If there are attached event listeners to elements inside a `data-ajax-cart-static-element` element — they will be kept as well, as Liquid Ajax Cart remembers `data-ajax-cart-static-element` elements as DOM node objects.

-## Single immutable container
+## Single immutable element

-If you want to have an immutable element within a [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) container — add the `data-ajax-cart-static-element` attribute to this element.
+If you want to have an immutable element inside a [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) container — add the `data-ajax-cart-static-element` attribute to this element.

 {%- capture highlight_code -%}
 {% raw %}